cocos-creator/docs-3d-deprecated/en/asset/asset-workflow.md

 There are three ways to **import assets**:

-   - Create a new file through the **Explorer** panel in __Cocos Creator 3D__.
+   - Create a new file through the **Assets Panel** in __Cocos Creator 3D__.
 Use the **Create button** to start the importing process.
-   - By copying files, in the **file manager of the operating system**, to the project asset folder, and then open the editor or activate the editor window to automatically refresh the asset list of the **Explorer**  panel to finish importing assets.
+   - By copying files, in the **file manager of the operating system**, to the project asset folder, and then open the editor or activate the editor window to automatically refresh the asset list of the **Assets Panel** to finish importing assets.
-   - Drag and drop asset files from the **file manager of the operating system** to a folder location on the **Explorer** panel.
+   - Drag and drop asset files from the **file manager of the operating system** to a folder location on the **Assets Panel**.
 This will trigger an import of the selected assets.

 ## Syncing Assets

- The assets in the **Explorer** panel are synchronized with the project asset files seen in the **file manager of the operating system**.
-Assets are moved, renamed, and moved in the **Explorer** panel.
+ The assets in the **Assets Panel** are synchronized with the project asset files seen in the **file manager of the operating system**.
+Assets are moved, renamed, and moved in the **Assets Panel**.
    - If deleted in __Cocos Creator 3D__, it will be deleted in the **file manager of the operating system**.
    - If deleted in the **file manager of the operating system**, it will be deleted in __Cocos Creator 3D__.